Who we are

-We cover the NSW South Coast region from Wollongong to the Victorian border, taking in the Illawarra, Southern Highlands, part of the Southern Tablelands, Kangaroo Valley, the Shoalhaven and the Eurobodalla and Sapphire Coasts.
+We cover the NSW South Coast region south of Wollongong to the Victorian border, taking in the Illawarra, Southern Highlands, part of the Southern Tablelands, Kangaroo Valley, the Shoalhaven and the Eurobodalla and Sapphire Coasts.

 Wildlife Rescue South Coast’s primary aim is to rescue and rehabilitate injured and orphaned native wildlife to eventually release them back to the wild.

 What we believe

 To learn more about our rules & regulations, education courses, and other resources, members can find our members page here

 Our General meeting is held on the second Wednesday of each month (except January) at 7:00pm at the Nowra Library, Berry Street Nowra.
 Anyone who is interested in learning about our local wildlife, and how to help them is welcome.